 Enable trunking.

 On S1, issue the show vlan command.
 What VLAN is G0/1 assigned to?
-VLAN 1

 Because the router was configured with multiple subinterfaces assigned to different VLANs, the switch port connecting to the router must be configured as a trunk.
 Enable trunking on interface G0/1.